StachRedeker/ArduinoMinimalCircuit/README.md

 # ArduinoMinimalCircuit
-> Build a minimal Arduino circuit... so you don't need a full Arduino anymore.
+> Build a minimal ATmega328P circuit... so you don't need a full Arduino anymore.
 And learn something about logic gates along the way.

 This project aims at explaining how to build a minimal circuit around the ATmega328P processor.
 The ATmega328P is commonly found in microcontroller boards such as the Arduino Uno.
 A minimal circuit is everything that is nessecary to use the processor.
 So, basically, we will be building a simpler version of the Arduino Uno.